Online Poker and Gambling Laws in Texas

 Sports betting is another good barometer for whether a state will legalize online poker.
 In that regard, things don’t look too gold for Texas.
 There was a bill introduced in 2019 by Rep. Eddie Lucio III that would regulate sports betting in the state.
 Because of Texas’s strict gambling laws, it would need a referendum to amend the state constitution to pass first.

-This could happen in November 2020, but it would have to clear the House and Senate with a two-thirds majority.
 Experts aren’t too confident that will happen.
 We’ll keep you updated if it does though.

 Gambling Laws and Poker in Texas